Polytechnic University of the Philippines: M. H. Del Pilar Campus

+J.P.
 Rizal Campus

 The PUP Rizal Campus inside the university belt was the main campus of the university from 1947 until 1968.
 On July 31, 1947, two buildings at Lepanto Street (now S. H. Loyola Street) in Sampaloc, Manila were leased to the government for the exclusive use of the then PSC.
 Shortly before the award, one of the schoolhouse buildings was temporarily used by the first Congress of the Philippines until 1945.
 One year later, the school acquired its P.E.
 Grounds, adjacent to its campus.
 The PUP Technopreneurial School, now the Institute of Technology, occupied the campus until 2007.

 In 2020, the university started constructing new buildings in the vacant lots of the campus, starting with a new five-story academic building beside the University of the East campus.
 In 2021, the Department of Public Works and Highways started the construction of a new seven-storey building for the College of Law in the north area of the campus.
 The building will have 13 classrooms, 9 offices and other facilities such as Moot court, student centers and assembly hall.
 It was also announced that the Institute of Technology (ITech) will return to the Rizal campus.

-PUP Campuses
+PUP satellite campuses

-PUP currently operates 24 campuses around the country.
+PUP currently operates 23 campuses around the country.
 10 of these are campuses funded by the local government unit where it is located.
-These campuses are headed by directors, reporting to the Vice President for Campuses on the Mabini Campus.
+2 additional campuses has already opened: PUP Leyte Campus and PUP Caloocan Campus.
+Meanwhile, another 2 campuses will open, 1 each in Bulacan and Laguna. | These campuses are headed by directors, reporting to the Vice President for Campuses on the Mabini Campus.